ga-wdi-exercises/landlord/readme_copy.md

 - The route `GET /apartments/1/tenants` should list all tenants for 1 apartment.
 - The route `GET /apartments/1/tenants/new` should show a form for adding a new tenant.
   * Make sure to get the appropriate input from the user to create your person as per schema

-## Sinatra & Active Record

-> **Now connect Sinatra to Active Record** so that the user gets the appropriate data for the corresponding route.

 You should complete as many of the following routes (aka features) as you can: